Duvarc/Salary-Predictor/README.md

 # Salary-Predictor

 This program is intended to predict the median salary of a software developer in a specific county/city within the United States.
 Some of the variables used in our algorithm are land area, population, and average salary of the location's state.
 Below is some sample data.
-Actual data is taken from Glassdoor.com
+Actual data is taken from Glassdoor.com and other sources.

 San Francisco
 > Predicted: $116,370.98